 A classic confusion between 1-based and 0-based indexing.

-#1 Updated by vermil about 5 years ago
+#1 Updated by vermil over 5 years ago

 I would like to state that I have noticed an issue similar to this with one of my old mods that only features a very small handful of, admittedly inefficient, state based generators.
 While playing it in the latest unstable builds, all generators sometimes very quickly shut off and I don't think the number of active generators was anywhere near 512 in spite of their inefficiency.